oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 This specification establishes the IANA "Status Mechanism Methods" registry for JWT "status" member values.
 The registry records the status mechanism method member and a reference to the specification that defines it.

+OAuth registration status mechanism names and descriptions are registered by Specification Required [RFC5226] after a two-week review period on the oauth-ext-review@ietf.org mailing list, on the advice of one or more Designated Experts.
+However, to allow for the allocation of names prior to publication, the Designated Expert(s) may approve registration once they are satisfied that such a specification will be published.

+Registration requests sent to the mailing list for review should use an appropriate subject (e.g., "Request to register OAuth Status Mechanism name: example").

+Within the review period, the Designated Expert(s) will either approve or deny the registration request, communicating this decision to the review list and IANA.
+Denials should include an explanation and, if applicable, suggestions as to how to make the request successful.

+IANA must only accept registry updates from the Designated Expert(s) and should direct all requests for registration to the review mailing list.

 ### Registration Template

 Status Method Value: